zenml-io/zenml/docs/book/user-guide/component-guide/artifact-stores/azure.md

 ```
 {% endcode %}

-After having set up or decided on a Azure Service Connector to use to connect to the target Azure Blob storage container, you can register the Azure Artifact Store as follows:
+After having set up or decided on an Azure Service Connector to use to connect to the target Azure Blob storage container, you can register the Azure Artifact Store as follows:

 ```sh
 # Register the Azure artifact-store and reference the target blob storage container